-2. Whether, and the extent to which, land use and development conditions have changed since the effective date of the existing Comprehensive Plan, and whether such changes support or work against the proposed amendment.
+3. Whether, and the extent to which, land use and development conditions have changed since the effective date of the existing regulations, and whether such changes support or work against the proposed change in land use policy.

 Analysis: See Criterion 1.
-As contemplated at Objective 3.4 of the Comp Plan, this project offers the opportunity for the Town to provide housing options for older adults to age in place, in a setting that serves their unique needs, while allowing them to remain in the community where supporting family members may live nearby.
-At present, there are limited existing properties with residential zoning able to accomplish the overall development plan of a comprehensive senior village.
-This application represents one piece towards that objective by providing a zoning designation that can accommodate a 62-and-over living community in the broader context of a senior village.
+As contemplated at Objective 3.4 of the Comprehensive Plan, this project offers the opportunity for the Town to provide housing options for older adults to age in place, in a setting that serves their unique needs, while allowing them to remain in the community where supporting family members may live nearby.
+At present, there are limited existing properties with existing residential zoning that are both large enough and meet other location requirements to allow accomplishing the overall development plan of a comprehensive senior village.
+This application represents one piece towards that objective, by providing a zoning designation that can accommodate a 55-and-over living community in the broader context of a senior village.

-3. Whether, and the extent to which, the proposal would result in any incompatible land uses, considering the type and location of uses involved, the impact on adjacent or neighboring properties, consistency with existing development, as well as compatibility with existing and proposed land use.
+4. Whether, and the extent to which, the proposal would result in any incompatible land uses, considering the type and location of uses involved, the impact on adjacent or neighboring properties, consistency with existing development, as well as compatibility with existing and proposed land use.

 Analysis: When viewed through the context of a senior village, the proposed rezoning in combination with other components of the project, as provided under separate cover, may be considered compatible with the surrounding existing uses.
-The additional components of the project, the assisted-living and skilled-nursing facility and the senior community center, are in and of themselves, otherwise permitted without the need for a change in zoning and land use designations.
-The need for proximity with these additional components of the project makes the rezoning advisable.
+The additional components of the project: The assisted-living and skilled-nursing facility and the senior community center are in and of themselves, otherwise permitted without the need for a change in zoning and land use designations.
+The need for proximity to these additional components of the project makes the rezoning advisable.